 [iv] It might be that progressing iRAS acquisition presents unacceptable risks to Government if autonomous trust guarantees cannot be assured.
 An alternative outcome may see the focus of capability development on counter-iRAS capabilities, including acquisition of RAS without independent/reasoning AI and ML functionality.

 [v] There may be compelling reasons to leave a particular military function directly in human hands.

 Written By: LTCOL Greg Rowlands

 LTCOL Greg Rowlands is an infantry officer with 26+ years of service.
 He is currently employed as a member of the LAND 400 Project Team in Land Systems Division, CASG.

 LTCOL Rowlands is a graduate of Australian Command & Staff College and the Capability & Technology Management College.

-LTCOL Rowlands has also completed an undergraduate degree and three masters degrees from the University of New England, University of Canberra and University of New South Wales and is a graduate of Australian Command & Staff College and the Capability & Technology Management College.
+LTCOL Rowlands has also completed an undergraduate degree and three masters degrees from the University of New England, University of Canberra and University of New South Wales.

 The views expressed in this article and subsequent comments are those of the author(s) and do not necessarily reflect the official policy or position of the Australian Army, the Department of Defence or the Australian Government.
 Further information.